canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 ![Create package profile](./assets/create-package-profile.png)

-On the bottom of the "Vision" profile page, in the "Association" section, set the "New tags" field to `wsl-vision` (the tag we used above for all the instances we accepted into Landscape) and click **Change**.
+On the bottom of the "Vision" profile page, in the "Association" section, set the "New tags" field to `wsl-vision` and click **Change**.

 ![Applying the profile to the WSL instances](./assets/applying-profile.png)

-In the "Summary" section in the middle of the page you will see a status message showing that 2 computers are `applying the profile`.
+In the "Summary" section in the middle of the page you will see a status message showing that two computers are `applying the profile`.
 Click on the `applying the profile` link and then, in the "Activities" list, click on **Apply package profile** to see the progress of the package deployment.

 ![Progress of the package deployment](./assets/package-deployment-progress.png)